lwitzani/homebridgeStatusWidget/README.md

 - Uptime for the hb-service (Homebridge Config UI X)

 # Troubleshoot
+- if the temperature is not shown for you, then the information is not available on your machine
 - triple check the credentials (2FA currently not supported)
 - consider increasing the requestTimeoutInterval variable
 - if some error occurs always check that you have the matching versions